r3bl-org/r3bl-open-core/tui/README.md

 Here are some framework highlights:

-- An easy to use and approachable API that is inspired by React, JSX, CSS, and Redux.
+- An easy to use and approachable API that is inspired by React, JSX, CSS, Elm.
 Lots of components and things are provided for you so you don't have to build them from scratch.
 This is a full featured component library including:
   - Elm like architecture w/ unidirectional data flow.
 The state is mutable.
 Async middleware